pierrejay/esp32-EZDMX/README.md

 ## Operating Modes

-`EZDMX` supports the most basic functions for each of the DMX operating modes acting as a simple interface to set & read individual channel values (no support forRDM, scenes, etc.).
+`EZDMX` supports the most basic functions for each of the DMX operating modes acting as a simple interface to set & read individual channel values (no support for RDM, scenes, etc.).

 - **`MASTER` Mode**: The ESP32 functions as a DMX controller, sending DMX data for the 512 channels to connected fixtures.
 The library manages the DMX protocol timing requirements including proper break timing and frame structure.